 Cloud computing has become an integral part of the digital ecosystem.
 Ever since its introduction in 2006 by the Amazon Web Services, it has come a long way to provide the ideal solutions to the businesses across the globe.
 For many, the first encounter with the term gave rise to concerns of security and reliability.
-The world took its pace to explore the benefits and adopt the technology.
+The world took its pace to explore the benefits of technology.
 However, all concerns which looked serious at one time, have been put to rest.
 Cloud has come to resonate with the hearts of millions of professionals and businesses who look at it as the ultimate solution to the data storage issues.
 The technology has reached the steep part of the famous S-curve of any technology adoption and finally emerged as the default platform for new applications with even the legacy applications shifting to it.
 Although one cannot rule out the challenges of cloud computing there is much more to it which makes it the preferred choice for millions.

 Data has become the new currency.
 Many studies have suggested that data will continue to grow in the coming years.
 IDC Data age 2025 has presented some stunning facts which might grip your thoughts to the core.
 It says the global data will touch 175 Zettabytes by 2025.
 Now if you want to imagine it in real terms, 1 Zettabyte equals 1 trillion Gigabytes.
 Whoa!
 Huge isn’t it?
 Digitization of the world is unstoppable.
 Pandora’s box is open.
 So, now you can imagine the potential of growth which lies in the cloud.